2. Configure wpMula

 https://example.com/wp-admin/admin.php?page=wa-wpmula

-Click on the wpMula menu item in your admin bar on the left.
-Then choose a language and click on update, it’s that easy 🙂
+Click the **wpMula** menu item in your admin bar on the left.
+Then select a language and click **Update** — it’s that simple.

-2. When you add a new translation to your site
+2. When you add a new language to your site

-When you add a new translation to your site, you can also choose any (new) language.
-In the next chapter I will explain how you can add a new translation to your WordPress site.
+When you add a new language to your site, you can also select any (new) language.
+In the next chapter, we’ll explain how to add a new translation to your WordPress site.

 —